hapnesbitt/Athena/README.md

 Zeus: Pallas Athena how can you say that, Poseidon has him pinned down for blinding his son.

-Athena: Well, if we're in agreement let I'll send Telemachus to get him, and the Gods know he's coming home.
+Athena: Well, if we're in agreement I will talk to Telemachus to find his father: Tell the Gods; he's coming home.

-Garden of Telmachus
+* Garden of Telmachus

 Telemachus come stranger, have meat, then tell me how we can help.